ifremer-bioinformatics/BLAST-PLAST-bench/README.md

 | N-P      |    647 s      |    517 s  |
 | N-N      |   1226 s      |   1985 s  |
 | M-N      |     49 s      |    286 s  |

+## A test case using Remote-BLAST

+Regular NCBI BLAST software provides a [remote](https://www.ncbi.nlm.nih.gov/books/NBK279668/#usermanual.BLAST_remote_service) feature that enables a user to run a BLAST job using NCBI computational infrastructure.

+To check whether or not it could be of interest to either use NCBI or local IT resources, we conducted a single test (NCBI being a public shared resource, we did not run many tests).

+Our test was as simple as using NCBI's [web_blast.pl](https://blast.ncbi.nlm.nih.gov/docs/web_blast.pl) script to run our "P-P" comparison (see previous sections):

+    time ./web_blast.pl blastp swissprot Genbank_Yersinia_Angola_prot00
+    RID is: 58VWKSPB015
+    Search complete, retrieving results...
+    done.

+    real 184m32,700s
+    user 0m35,217s
+    sys 0m1,444s

+As one can see, such a job has taken 184 minutes at NCBI (data transfer + comparison) instead of less than 5 minutes on a 56-core DATARMOR's computing node (see above P-P plots for runtimes on 8, 16 and 32 cores).